List of Broadway theaters: Active Broadway theaters

 The following list contains the 41 theaters listed on the Internet Broadway Database, which is run by The Broadway League, that are considered active Broadway theaters and can host productions eligible for Tony Awards.

 Existing former Broadway theaters

-There are eight theaters that once were considered Broadway houses that are still standing but no longer present Broadway theatre.
+There are eight theaters that once were considered Broadway houses that are still standing but no longer present Broadway theatre performances.

 Demolished Broadway theaters

-Before the Tony Awards era the definition of "Broadway Theater" was more subjective.
+The definition of "Broadway Theater" was more subjective before the Tony Awards era.
 Variety, burlesque, minstrelsy halls, vaudeville, opera houses, hippodromes, and theaters all laid claim to the moniker.
 There are multiple historic moments considered the beginning of Broadway theatre as a style including: